ClaudioLutz/SQL_Chatbot_V2/docs/brainstorming-session-results.md

 - **Timeline:** 1-2 weeks for robust implementation

 #### #3 Priority: GPT-5 Visualization Code Generation
-- **Rationale:** Core functionality that enables the entire feature, builds on proven GPT-5 integration patterns
+- **Rationale:** Core functionality that enables the entire feature, builds on proven GPT-5 integration patterns. **Critical Note:** The implementation of a secure code execution sandbox is a significant technical challenge with major security implications that must be addressed thoroughly.

+As this is for the use of just one data analyst the total security risk is not a concern.

 - **Next steps:**
-  1. Design prompt templates for visualization code generation
+  1. Design and implement a secure, isolated code execution sandbox.
+This is a prerequisite for any code generation.
-  2. Create code execution sandbox for generated visualization code
+  2. Design prompt templates for visualization code generation.
-  3. Implement error handling and fallback mechanisms
+  3. Implement robust error handling and fallback mechanisms for both code generation and execution failures.
 - **Resources needed:** AI prompt engineer, Python visualization expert
-- **Timeline:** 2-3 weeks for reliable implementation
+- **Timeline:** 4-6 weeks for reliable implementation, with a significant portion dedicated to the secure sandbox.

 ## Reflection & Follow-up